 Take the time to clean out your dishwasher.
 Dishwashers can gradually become clogged with food, grease, and other debris.
 When this happens, water can back up and leak out of the dishwasher.
 Cleaning your dishwasher often can help prevent this from becoming an issue.

 To clean your dishwasher, start by running it empty on the hottest setting.
 Then, add a dishwasher cleaning tablet to the detergent dispenser and rerun the dishwasher.
 If you have a particularly dirty dishwasher, you may need to deep clean it with a vinegar solution.
 To do this, mix equal parts of water and white vinegar and pour them into the dishwasher’s detergent dispenser.
 Run the dishwasher on the hottest setting and let the vinegar solution work its way through the dishwasher.

 By following these tips, you can help prevent dishwasher leaks and keep your dishwasher running smoothly for years to come.
 Remember, whatever the repair, reconnect the water supply and turn the power back on before resuming use.

-Dishwasher leaks can cause expensive water damage to your home.
+Dishwasher leaks can cause extensive water damage to your home.
 If you require water damage restoration, it’s important to act quickly.
-PuroClean is available for emergency response 24 hours a day, seven days a week, to assist you with water damage restoration, mold remediation, fire restoration, and biohazard cleanup services.
-We will work with empathy and urgency to restore your property to its pre-loss condition.
-Please see what your Spokane area neighbors have to say about our service, then call us at (509) 505-5353 or visit our website for more information.
+PuroClean of Massapequa is available 24 hours a day, seven days a week, to assist you with water damage restoration, mold remediation, and fire restoration.
+We will work quickly to restore your property to its pre-loss condition.
+Please call us at (516) 604-1200 today.